Kenshōkai: History

 Since 1942, the Kenshokai organization used a transcribed copy of the Dai Gohonzon by 26th High Priest Nichikan Shonin in the year 1728.
 This was authorized for reproduction by 60th High Priest Nichikai Shonin, who is the ancestral father of 67th High Priest Nikken Shonin, sourced from the Head Temple.
-Currently, its members are also conferred a contemporary Gohonzon transcribed by previous or incumbent High Priest of the Taiseki-ji sect.
+Currently, its members are also conferred a contemporary Gohonzon transcribed by a previous or incumbent High Priest of the Taiseki-ji sect.